ericwq/gskills/docs/picker.md

 ![xDS picker stack](../images/images.021.png)

 - Yellow box represents important type and main field, "::" represents the field name.
-- Blue line represents the most important relationship between two types.
 - `1   *` represents one to many relationship.
-- Red line highlights path of `ClientConn`.
 - Black line and text represents the significant relationship between tow types.

-Combine the information from [Update sub-connection state](conn2.md#update-sub-connection-state) and [Update state](conn2.md#update-state).
-We get the above xDS picker stack diagram.
+In xDS dial process, during [Update sub-connection state](conn2.md#update-sub-connection-state) and [Update state](conn2.md#update-state), gRPC prepares the above xDS picker stack.

 `cc.blockingpicker` is `pickerWrapper`. `cc.blockingpicker.pick()` is `pickerWrapper.pick()`.

 - The `pickerWrapper.picker` is set by `ccBalancerWrapper.UpdateState()`.
 Please see [Prepare for picker](conn2.md#prepare-for-picker).
 - `pickerWrapper.pick()` calls `p.Pick()`, which is actually `pickerWrapper.picker.Pick()`.
-- From the above xDS picker stack we know that a picker stack will be called by `pickerWrapper.picker.Pick()`.
+- The above xDS picker stack will be called by `pickerWrapper.picker.Pick()`.

 Next we will discuss the picker stack one by one.